 As stated, the first picture on this page and the final picture below are of the same little mushroom.

-All photos are property of Riverpass, LLC.
-Use without permission from the owner is prohibited.
+All photos are property of Mario Ibarra.
+Use without permission is prohibited.